 How Much Do Drayage Companies Near Me Really Cost?
 (2024 Port Data)

-Drayage companies provide FMCSA-regulated short-haul container transport within port zones, averaging $200-$400 per move according to PIERS 2024 Drayage Report.
-Key services include:
+Drayage companies provide FMCSA-regulated short-haul container transport within port zones, with costs typically ranging from $200 to $400 per move, according to the PIERS 2024 Drayage Report.
+Their core services include:

 - Container yard positioning and storage